 Answer: These carvings would have been made using chisel and hammer which were made up of iron.

 Q4: We still do not have any electricity at many places in our country.
 Even at places which do have electricity, imagine what would happen if there was no electricity for one week.
 What are the things that would be difficult to manage without it?

-Answer: If there is no electricity in our place thee is scarcity of water for our daily needs.
-We would not use electrical appliances such as computer, mixer, television etc. In other words life will come to a stand-still.
+Answer: If there is no electricity in our place we would not be able to use electrical appliances such as computer, mixer, television etc. In other words, life will come to a stand-still.

 Tell and Write

 Q1: Look carefully at the map of Golconda.
 On the map, arrows show all the four directions.

 (a): If you are peeping inside from Bodli Darwaza, in which direction from you is Katora Hauz?

 Answer: Katora Hauz is in north direction if we peep inside from Bodli Darwaza.